openedx-unsupported/devstack/docs/troubleshoot_general_tips.rst

     /bin/sh: 1: wget: not found
     make[1]: *** [Makefile:115: requirements/common_constraints.txt] Error 127

 This error was `introduced <https://github.com/openedx/edx-platform/pull/33271>`_ and `resolved <https://github.com/openedx/edx-platform/pull/33288>`_ in September 2023.
+While this can be solved by updating your devstack, you can also run ``apt update; apt install wget`` from lms-shell to resolve this temporarily.

 .. _update your repos and pull the latest images: